Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 UCLA Stats and Trends

-- UCLA has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- UCLA's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- UCLA is 4-2 against the spread and 4-2 overall when the team records more than 25.4 points.
+- UCLA is 4-2 against the spread and 4-2 overall in games when it puts up more than 25.4 points.

-- In games that UCLA piles up more than 364.3 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that UCLA totals over 364.3 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Bruins have turned the ball over eight times, one fewer times than the Utes have forced turnovers (9).
+- The Bruins have eight giveaways this season, while the Utes have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.